OneBirat/Python/Queue/readme.md

 If they just want to know who is next in line, they can peek and get their name without removing them from the queue.

 The first person in the queue is the first to be served.
 Queues are a First In, First Out or FIFO structure.

+Queues can be implemented using a linked list as the underlying data structure.
+The front of the queue is equivalent to the head node of a linked list and the back of the queue is equivalent to the tail node.